Top Menu

 Look at how tall my fiddle leaf tree was getting!
 This picture was taken almost two months ago, at the start of summer.
 I knew it was going to grow like crazy in this bright spot where she loves to be.

-My goal was to cut it down and make it branch out into multiple offshoots.
+My goal was to cut it down and branch it into multiple offshoots.

-I was a bit scared to trim it because I had never done this and I didn't want to ruin my beautiful fiddle leaf.
+I was a bit scared to trim it because I had never done it before and didn't want to ruin my beautiful fiddle leaf.
 But hey, nothing to worry about, it's super simple.

 If you have a tall, beanstalk-y fiddle leaf plant that you want to trim and turn into a bushy little tree, then this is the post for you!

 You can see the other reason why I brought it here to the garage.
-This huge plant had outgrown that tiny container where she was planted.
+This huge plant had outgrown the tiny container it had been planted in.
 Look at the roots popping out. ðŸ˜ž

 NOTE: Fiddle Leafs don't like change.
 Trimming is already a big issue.
-Of course, trimming it and repotting it can cause lots of trauma to your plant.
+Of course, trimming and repotting it can cause significant trauma to your plant.

-I went ahead with both, the trimming and the repotting because the timing was perfect (you can read more about that below) and also because the plant was already too big to be in that tiny container.
+I went ahead with both the trimming and the repotting because the timing was perfect (you can read more about that below) and because the plant was already too big for that tiny container.

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.